pinobatch/pently/docs/pentlyas.md

   MOS 6502 CPU, a DMA unit for the sprite display list, four tone generators, and a sampled audio playback unit.
 Pently uses the CPU to send commands to the tone generators.
+* 2A07: Variant of 2A03 used in the PAL NES sold in Europe.
+* 6527P: Variant of 2A03 used in the Dendy famiclone sold in Russia.
 * Attack: The beginning of an envelope.
 It consists of all volume envelope steps except the last.
 * Bar: The line in musical notation that separates one measure from